- Computer Engineering

 Accreditation is an assurance that the professionals that serve us have a solid educational foundation and are capable of leading the way in innovation, emerging technologies, and in anticipating the welfare and safety needs of the public.

-(BS-BMEN has 149 students enrolled in Fall 2016.
+(BS in Biomedical Engineering has 233 students enrolled in Fall 2017.
 It began enrollment of students in Fall 2013 and is not ABET accredited)